 If you do not live near a store, you can also grow soybean sprouts easily at home!
 Once again, I recommend checking out Maangchi’s explanation on how to grow them.
 You can also buy bean sprout machines online!

-In the end, we hope you enjoyed learning about soybean sprouts in Korean cooking (kongnamul).
-If so, let us know in the comment section below!
-Further, let us know of recipes you cook at home that use these sprouts!
+In the end, I hope you enjoyed learning about soybean sprouts in Korean cooking (kongnamul).
+If so, let me know in the comment section below!
+Further, let me know of recipes you cook at home that use these sprouts!

 Korean Ingredient Articles: